Check out the scholarships listed under High School - Guidance - Scholarships

 Due to the current pandemic, you are required to wear a mask when you meet with Mrs. Bosma.
 Only 1 student will be allowed in her office at a time.
 One student may wait outside her office, in the Guidance Office waiting area.

 Seniors, if you have applied to a college/university/technical school, please fill out the Transcript Request form.
 Mrs. Bosma and Mrs. St. Clair will be notified.
 We'll mail your official transcript, which includes your ACT scores, to the requested school.

-The window to file a FAFSA for the 2020-21 Academic year opens October 1.
+The window to file a FAFSA for the 2021-22 academic year opens October 1.
 Some financial aid is first come, first served, so don't wait to file!
 Find more information and tips at IowaCollegeAid.gov or FAFSA